 Step 7: Cooling Down

 - After pressing, avoid rushing or removing the carrier sheet.
-Wait for the carrier sheet to cure in, for there are some instances once you pull it out while it's hot may rip some part or whole parts of your design.
+Please wait for the carrier sheet to cure in, for there are some instances when you pull it out while it's hot and may rip some part or whole parts of your design.

 - If some parts of the design didn't attach well, you might repress them for about 15 seconds.

-Whether your heat press is a multipurpose type of pressing machine or a regular one, do you know that changing its plate to another attachment; will give your device a new function to do?
+Whether your heat press is a multipurpose type of pressing machine or a regular one, do you know that changing its plate to another attachment; will give your device a new function?
 Here is an exciting idea!
 From a flat type of plate surface, you can change it to an attachment applicable for pressing HTV on hats.
-All you need to do is to disassemble both the top part of the press and the platen.
-Once you unscrew, those parts make sure your machine is powered off.
+All you need to do is disassemble the top part of the press and the platen.
+Once you unscrew those parts, make sure your machine is powered off.
 Then put the attachment pieces.
 Remember that attachments may come in different sizes.
 Better yet, choose the platen size correctly to avoid creases on your final look.